 When visiting destinations, I usually have a general idea of what the focus of my visit will be.
 Whether it be history, architecture, nature, unusual landscapes or something else, there’s going to be something that draws my interest.

 For my visit to Cluj, I knew it to be a major city of Transylvania and so expected that I would explore its cityscape and Transylvanian urban life.
-While I did explore these aspects of Cluj, it didn’t feel like the sreets, landmarks and urban life were its most interesting facets.
+While I did explore these aspects of Cluj-Napoca, it didn’t feel like the streets, landmarks and urban life were its most interesting facets.
 What surprised and impressed me the most was the city’s restaurants and cafe culture, coming across some terrific establishments around the city.

 Le Petit Paris – Casual Dining